How to build a JavaScript image viewer with Viewer.js

 Integrating into your project

-1. Add the image you want to display to your project’s directory.
+1. Add the image you want to display to your project directory.
 You can use our demo image as an example.

-2. Add an empty <div> element with a defined height to where Nutrient will be mounted:
+2. Add a <div> where the Nutrient viewer will be mounted:

 })